abhiwand/atk/doc/source/ad_inst_ia1.rst

         --password PASSWORD   Cloudera Manager Password
         --cluster CLUSTER     Cloudera Manager Cluster Name if more than one cluster is managed by Cloudera Manager.
-        --python PYTHON       The name of the python executable to use.
+        --python PYTHON       The name of the Python executable to use.
 It must be in the path
         --restart RESTART     Weather or not to restart spark service after config changes